-These companies and more have all recalled defective tires in past years.
+These companies have all recalled defective tires in past years.
 If you have been involved in an accident that may have involved a faulty or defective tire, a faulty tire attorney may be able to help you determine if your accident was caused by a defective tire.
-If so, an experienced lawyer who has been retained by you will be able to help you pursue maximum compensation for your injuries or damages.
+If so, an experienced lawyer can help you pursue maximum compensation for your injuries or damages.

-Given the seemingly endless dangers drivers face on the road because of the negligence of other drivers, pedestrians, bicyclists, or government agencies responsible for maintaining the roadways, you should not have to also worry about the safety of your own tires.
-When you purchase tires for your vehicle, you expect them to perform as advertised.
-Unfortunately, some tires may be faulty or defective, leading to dangerous results such as a rim explosion, tire blowout, or tread separation.
+Drivers face a number of dangers on the road because of the negligence of other drivers.
+You shouldn’t have to also worry about the safety of your own tires.
+Unfortunately, some tires may be faulty or defective, leading to dangerous results such as tire blowouts and tread separation.

-If you have been injured in an accident caused by faulty tires, you should contact the skilled faulty tire lawyers at Zinda Law Group immediately to discuss your legal options and whether you may be entitled to compensation.
-While every case is different and depends upon the unique facts and circumstances of the accident, your lawyer can use their knowledge and experience gained while helping other car accident victims to help you pursue the maximum compensation you may be entitled to for your injuries or damages.
+If you have been injured in an accident caused by faulty tires, you should contact the skilled faulty tire lawyers at Zinda Law Group.
+While every case is different and depends upon the unique facts and circumstances of the accident, your lawyer can use their knowledge and experience to explain your legal options and to help you pursue the maximum compensation you may be entitled to for your injuries or damages.